ICI3D/DAIDD/schedule/2016/index.md

 ---
-layout: redirect
+layout: clinic
+tab: Schedule
 redirect: http://www.ici3d.org/DAIDD2016/schedule
 title: DAIDD 2016
-tab: Schedule
 subtitle: Clinic Schedule
 longtitle: Clinic on Dynamical Approaches to Infectious Disease Data
-summary: The fifth annual DAIDD clinic  ~  December 4-10, 2016  ~  Jacksonville and Yulee, Florida
+xsummary: The fifth annual DAIDD clinic  ~  December 4-10, 2016  ~  Jacksonville and Yulee, Florida
 alerttype: warning
 alertmsg: Unless otherwise noted, all materials made available through this website are licensed through a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">CC-BY International Lincense</a>. <a rel="license" href="../license.html">Click here for license details</a>.
 ---

-> Note that the schedule below is preliminary and subject to change.
-Materials linked from this page are also subject to change and should not be considered final until the conclusion of the relevant session.
+> This is an archived verison of the DAIDD 2016 scehdule (December 4-10, 2016 in Jacksonville and Yulee, Florida).
+Some links may not work at this time.

 ### Saturday, 3 Dec
 - 15:00 Hotel check-in available for faculty and international participants